rifandani/catching-up-to-llm-slide/slides.md

 - Recall, also called the sensitivity rate, quantifies the number of true positives—the actual correct predictions.
 - The F1 score blends both accuracy and recall into one metric.
 It considers the two measures to be of equal weight to balance out any false positives or false negatives.
 F1 scores range from 0 to 1, with 1 signifying excellent recall and precision.
 - Exact match is the proportion of predictions an LLM matches exactly and is a valuable criteria for translation and question answering.
 - Perplexity measures how good a model is at prediction.
-The lower an LLM’s perplexity score, the better it is at comprehending a task.
+The lower an LLM's perplexity score, the better it is at comprehending a task.
-- Bilingual evaluation understudy (BLEU) evaluates machine translation by computing the matching n-grams (a sequence of n-adjacent text symbols) between an LLM’s predicted translation and a human-produced translation.
+- Bilingual evaluation understudy (BLEU) evaluates machine translation by computing the matching n-grams (a sequence of n-adjacent text symbols) between an LLM's predicted translation and a human-produced translation.
 - Recall-oriented understudy for gisting evaluation (ROUGE) evaluates text summarization and has several types.
 ROUGE-N, for instance, does similar calculations as BLEU for summaries, while ROUGE-L computes the longest common subsequence between the predicted summary and the human-produced summary.

 Meanwhile, human evaluation involves qualitative metrics such as coherence, relevance and semantic meaning.
 Human assessors examining and scoring an LLM can make for a more nuanced assessment, but it can be labor intensive, subjective and time consuming.
 Therefore, a balance of both quantitative and qualitative metrics is needed.